Skip to content

 The Recycled content, the Recyclability or the Useful life of paper and plastic alternatives already reveal a lot about whether they are environmentally friendly or not.

-In principle, we consumers can also turn to Environmental seals for paper on the respective products.
+In principle, we consumers can also contact Eco-labels for paper on the respective products.
 For example the "Blue Angel", the "ÖkopaPlus" seal or the "EU Ecolabel".

 But even then it is still difficult to distinguish between recyclable, pure paper products and only partially recyclable mixed or composite materials.

-The remedy here is the Tear test - If you can see a thin film in the tear in the cardboard, then it is a composite material.
-This can also be only with significantly more effort tear than a pure paper product.
-Furthermore, a Glossy and moisture-repellent surface an indication that paper and plastic were combined.
+The remedy here is the Tear test - If you can see a thin film in the crack of the cardboard, then it is a composite material.
+This can also be only with significantly more effort tearing than a pure paper product.
+Furthermore, a glossy and moisture repellent surface an indication that paper and plastic were combined.

-But as a consumer, you can do even more for the environment than preferring recycled paper to disposable plastic!
-For example, if possible plastic free living and the best Tips for avoiding waste in everyday life implement.
-For example, it is advisable to transport bread from the bakery in a cloth bag and to avoid paper or plastic bags altogether.
+But as a consumer, you can do even more to protect the environment than prefer recycled paper to disposable plastic!
+For example, as far as possible plastic free living and the best Tips for waste avoidance in everyday life implement.
+For example, it is advisable to transport bread from the bakery in the cloth bag you brought with you and to do without the paper or plastic bag altogether.

-Because whether plastic or paper waste - the Avoidance of waste (e.g. through packaging-free or reusable alternatives for disposable products) is basically always the most sustainable action.
+Because whether plastic or paper waste - the Waste avoidance (e.g., through packaging-free or reusable alternatives for disposable products) is basically always the most sustainable action.

-Tip: Whether it's a drinking bottle, oilcloth, washing-up brush or glass straw - be sure to take a look at my Zero Waste Basic Equipment which really can be used to avoid just about any waste.
+Tip: Whether it's a water bottle, oilcloth, dishwashing brush or glass straw - be sure to check out my Zero Waste Basic Equipment which can really prevent just about any waste.

 Paper or plastic?
 It depends!